WSO2 Plugin

 - Use the

--kflag with cURL for testing - In Postman, disable SSL certificate verification in settings
+-kflag with cURL for testing:curl -k https://... - In API Testing tools, disable SSL certificate verification in settings

 - For development, you can use HTTP port 8280 instead of HTTPS 8243